Alcidauk/CineLog/README.md

 # Thanks to...

- - Christopher Bodtke for the german translation
+ - Christopher Bodtke for the German translation
- - Diego Sangunietti for the spanish translation
+ - Diego Sangunietti for the Spanish translation
  - Kerstin Maur for the icon and colors
+ - verahawk for the Polish translation

 # Licence